AdaCore/training_material/courses/spark_essentials/020_formal_methods_and_spark/04-applying_spark_in_practice.rst

 .. container:: speakernote

-   Details of objectives are in section 8.2 of SPARK UG.
+   Details of objectives are in section 8.2 of SPARK UG

 -------------------
 Project Scenarios